wearefine/fae/docs/helpers.md

 ## fae_sort_id

-This method returns an string suitable for the row IDs on a sortable table (you can make a table sortable by adding the `js-sort-row` class to it).
+This method returns a string suitable for the row IDs on a sortable table.
+Note: you can make a table sortable by adding the `js-sort-row` class to it.

-The parsed string is formatted as `"#{class_name}_#{item_id}"`, which the sort method digests and exectues the sort logic.
+The parsed string is formatted as `"#{class_name}_#{item_id}"`, which the sort method digests and executes the sort logic.

 ```slim
 tr id=fae_sort_id(item)